 Step 2: Go to the billing section and load some money on your account. $25 should be enough to play around and get some great results.

-Step 3: Pick your instance type.
+Step 3: Click on this template link, then pick your instance type.
 RunPod Has plenty of options to choose from and it can be daunting to choose from them all.
-Safe bets are the 3090s on Community Cloud or the A6000s on Secure Cloud.
+Safe bets are the 3090s on Community Cloud or the A5000s on Secure Cloud.
 Community Cloud is a bit cheaper, so many people go with that.
 If you need a true SSH tunnel, it's easier to go with Secure Cloud, but Community Cloud will work for most use cases.

 Step 4: Deploying your Pod